Proving executive saloons can sate enthusiasts and be comfortable

 - Cabin less interesting

-The latest mid-sized Jaguar saloon is a more careful evolution of the four-door coupe shape, but it’s one that remains dramatic and bristling with subtle detailing.
+The latest mid-sized Jaguar saloon is a more careful evolution of the four-door coupe shape, but it’s one that's dramatic and bristling with subtle detailing.

 Lighter and more spacious

-Despite being fractionally shorter and lower than the outgoing model, the latest Jaguar XF is significantly more spacious, thanks in a large part to a 51mm longer wheelbase, liberating more space for rear seat passengers .
+Despite being fractionally shorter and lower than the outgoing model, the Jaguar XF is significantly more spacious, thanks in a large part to a 51mm longer wheelbase, liberating more space for rear seat passengers.
 A 540-litre boot is also a welcome benefit.

-It doesn’t set new class benchmarks for cabin roominess but it’s now capable of carrying two six-foot-tall adults in the back without them feeling cramped.
+It doesn’t set class benchmarks for cabin roominess but it’s capable of carrying two six-foot-tall adults in the back without them feeling cramped.

 Not only is the cabin more spacious, it’s made to feel airier too, thanks to a greater glass area, which includes a third side window just behind the rear doors; it makes the back seat feel noticeably less claustrophobic.